Kucadikadi

-The Kucadɨkadɨ are a band of Northern Paiute people who live near Mono Lake in Mono County, California.
+The Kucadɨkadɨ are a band of Eastern Mono Northern Paiute people who live near Mono Lake in Mono County, California.
 They are the southernmost band of Northern Paiute.
-The Kutzadika’a have resided in the Mono Lake–Yosemite region since time immemorial.

 Name

 Kucadɨkadɨ means "eaters of the brine fly pupae".
 They are also known as the Kutsavidökadö, Koza'bittukut'teh, Kotsa'va, Mono Lake Paiute, Mono Basin Paiute, and Kuzedika, while the tribe itself calls themselves Kootzaduka’a.
 The term "Mono Lake Paiute," a holdover from early anthropological literature, has proven problematic.
-The term "Mono" is from a Yokutsan loanword from the tribe's southwestern neighbors, the Yokuts, who designated the band living around Mono Lake as monachie/monoache ("fly people") because fly larvae was their chief food staple and trading article.
+The term "Mono" is from a Yokutsan loanword from the tribe's southwestern neighbors, the Yokuts, who designated the band living around Mono Lake as monachie/monoache ("fly people") because fly larvae were their chief food staple and trading article.
 Later researchers believed this term referred to both the Kucadɨkadɨ and their southern Mono neighbors who now bear this name.
 Most confusingly, while Mono stuck to the unrelated people to the south, it also correctly stuck to the lake around which the Kucadikadi live.
 Lamb gives the Mono language name as kwicathyhka', "larvae eaters", or Mono Lake Paviotso.

-The Yosemite-Mono Lake Paiute group trace the origins of the Ahwahnichi, the original inhabitants of the park, to Chief Tenaya’s group, which is the band documented in Bunnell’s accounts.
+The Yosemite-Mono Lake Paiute group trace the origins of the Ahwahnichi, the original inhabitants of the park, to Chief Tenaya's group, which is the band documented in Bunnell's accounts.
 Andrews said that Tenaya led a band of Paiutes that migrated from the Mono Lake area and settled in villages in Yosemite.